Templarian/MaterialDesign/README.md

 ### Third Party (Plugins / Extensions / etc)

-Please follow official releases and use the `mdi-svg` dependency for any third party integration.
+Please follow official releases and use the `@mdi/svg` [NPM](https://www.npmjs.com/package/@mdi/svg) dependency for any third party integration.
 This ensures a stable release for your plugins or third party libraries/applications.

 [Templarian/MaterialDesign-SVG](https://github.com/templarian/materialdesign-svg)